attack/laptop/README.md

 ## What it sets up

-* Rbenv for managing versions of the Ruby programming language
+* chruby for managing versions of the Ruby programming language
 * Ruby Build for installing Rubies
 * Ruby stable for writing general-purpose code
 * Bundler gem for managing Ruby libraries